Soaring Highs and Profound Lows: A Bipolar Diagnosis and Recovery

 - Delusions of grandeur

-- High levels of energy, decreased need for sleep
+- High levels of energy, a decreased need for sleep

 - Decreased appetite

 - Impulsive behavior

 - Rapid speech patterns

 - Extremely high self-esteem